AnalysisByJordan/Homework4/README.md

 Using numpy, pandas, and matplot libraries, I explore the data by mapping income per capita with college graduate rates, and diving into the statistical correlation of these two variables using the Pearson's correlation coefficient, as well as fitting a linear regression model to the data.
-I also create visualizations of the data in this file
+Finally, I create visualizations of the dataframe